-Question: My mother was recently diagnosed with Alzheimer’s Dementia and has moved out of her house and into mine.
+Question: Can you sell a house if you have power of attorney?
+My mother was recently diagnosed with Alzheimer’s Dementia and has moved out of her house and into mine.
 I have Power of Attorney from my Mother.
 What should I do with my mother’s house?

 When we receive a question like this, the first thing we ask is whether Mother has retained her mental capacity.
 Once it is clear from conversations with medical professionals, the family and with Mother that she is unable to manage property or business affairs effectively by reason of mental illness/decline, we begin the discussion of what Daughter can do.

 We find out what Daughter wants to do with the house and what Mother’s financial needs are.
 Often, we are told that selling Mother’s home is necessary because she no longer lives there and needs money to pay for her increased medical expenses such as 24 hour at-home care, adult day services programs, or assisted living care.
 The proceeds of any potential sale would go towards Mother’s continuing care and comfort.

 We review the Durable Power of Attorney appointing Daughter Attorney-in-Fact to see the options regarding the home and other real estate.
 The Durable Power of Attorney is a very important document that if written and executed correctly, legally authorizes Mother, while mentally competent, to nominate Daughter to handle financial transactions in the event of her incapacity.
 In this case, we would look for a specifically delineated power allowing the Attorney-in-Fact to sell real estate.

 Before Daughter is ready to place the house on the market and engage the services of a real estate listing broker, we would need to research the property.
 We would want to make sure the house is insured and identify any outstanding mortgages and liens, or unpaid property taxes or water/sewer charges.
 We would also research the deed and may even commission an independent appraisal to be done on the subject property.